 Most of the team came from an ad agency called AstroPig.
 Fortunately, one of them – Luis – had a masters degree in Biochemistry.
 And a love of craft beer.
 In fact, the brewing and branding plan really solidified when Luis completed the quartet.

-Now, the crew have opened their first taphouse in an alley at 90 Nguyen Van Thu Street.
+Now, the crew have opened their first taphouse, one of the best bars in Saigon in an alley at 90 Nguyen Van Thu Street.
 And as the pangolin-inspired brewers are a concerted Saigon favorite due to their community activism and quirky nature, we headed over to check out the new venue.
 There they broke down the brand for us and the concept behind the brewhouse.

 1. The pangolin personifies the brand